What you need to know

 The Claude API is billed per token, which is roughly per word going in and coming out.
 For a focused AI agent doing one defined job, the API usage for a small business usually lands somewhere between a few dollars and a few tens of dollars a month.
 It is not the scary number people expect.

 The real cost is the build: the work of wiring the Claude API safely into your systems, testing it, and making it reliable.
-Gibson productises that as from $1,000 48-hour AI prototype, so AI for business stops being an open-ended research project and becomes a quote you can say yes to.
+Gibson productises that from $1,000 for a 48-hour working prototype, so AI for business stops being an open-ended research project and becomes a quote you can say yes to.

 The first thing to build